Discover Baltimore’s Vibrant Theater Scene

 Explore Baltimore's performing arts scene at this line up of historic and independent theaters.

 Baltimore is a haven for the arts, and not just the kind you find displayed in a museum.
-Theater and performing arts options abound, from the grand venues to independent stages.
+Theater and performing arts options abound, from the grand venues showing Broadway plays to the independent stages uplifting local playwrights.
 Whatever your preference, read on to learn a little more about some of our most popular theaters and what to expect at each.

 Baltimore Center Stage